zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

 provides a unified view of the different moving pieces that make up the automated ML workflow.

-In contrast to pipelines, that use the run-to-completion execution model, a Service is the representation of a long-running standalone process that is uniquely identifiable, has a well-defined operational state and can be provisioned and updated independently of other services and pipelines.
+In contrast to pipelines -- that use the run-to-completion execution model -- a Service is the representation of a long-running standalone process that is uniquely identifiable, has a well-defined operational state and can be provisioned and updated independently of other services and pipelines.
 A Service